 Add a selector

-Before adding a selector, you need to add a header or sidebar.
-To add a selector to a header or sidebar, do the following:
+Before adding a selector, you must add a header or sidebar to your desktop view, or a drawer to your mobile view.
+To add a selector, do the following:

-- Click either the Header or Sidebar tab in the Layout panel.
+- For your desktop view, click either the Header or Sidebar tab in the View pane and do the following:

 - Click Add selector.